Preble Box Toe Company explosion: Legal proceedings

-An inquest was held before Judge Ralph W. Reeve.
+An inquest was held before Judge Ralph Reeve.
 Reeve's report concluded that the Preble Box Toe Company did not realize the dangerous conditions in their factory and that "the unlawful acts and negligence of the [company]...contributed to the deaths of all these deceased persons".
 The report also criticized Chief Chase, who, according to Reeve "did not have the proper conception of his duties in reference to fire prevention and, consequently, did not perform those duties properly", but that his neglect was so indirect he could not be blamed for the deaths.
 Chase disputed Reeve's findings, stating that he had done nothing improper and was being made a scapegoat.

 A grand jury indicted the Preble Box Toe Company for using a lot of land without a license and for storing inflammable fluid without a license.
 In June 1929, the company was fined a total of $100 for those charges, the maximum allowed.

 The grand jury also recommended that modifications be made to the Lynn Fire Department and criticized its captain in charge of fire inspection, John H. Day, who had been to the factory three times but did not realize the dangers that the chemicals being used there posed.

 The Preble Box Toe Company's insurer, Travelers Insurance Company, refused to pay double indemnity to the dependents of those killed or injured in the explosion.
 On September 25, 1929, the Chairman of the State Industrial Accident Board denied the double indemnity claims on the grounds that there was not enough evidence to prove that the Preble Box Toe Company "was guilty of serious and willful misconduct".